jpoehnelt/in-solidarity-bot/README.md

 ### Configuration

-The level of rules can be modified using `.github/in-solidarity.yml`.
-Check the [sample configuration](https://github.com/jpoehnelt/in-solidarity-bot/blob/main/fixtures/in-solidarity.yml).
+The bot can be configured with a file located at `.github/in-solidarity.yml` in the target repo or at the same path in a repo named `.github` in the organization.

 ```yaml
 rules: